Visyond/website-hugo/site/content/services/our-services.md

       Do you have questions about your business that you can't answer or need an advice of an industry-professional?
     title: Consulting
-contactTitle: Tell Us What You Need
+contactTitle: Get in Touch with Us
 partnersTitle: Become a Partner
 partnersText: >-
   Are you an individual consultant or an advisory company and want to expand